butjo/Rekordbox_Database_Remake/README.md

 # Rekordbox_Database_Remake
 Collects your rekordbox collections files and stores them in one directory.
 After that it rebuilds the database.xml.
-Perfect for moving your rekordbox to a new PC and the your mp3 files are everywhere around in your filesystem.
+Perfect for moving your rekordbox to a new computer and your mp3 files are everywhere around in your filesystem.
 ## Usage:
-# 1. make a backup of your Collection
+# Before doing anything make a backup of your Collection
+# I assume no liability for failures.
+## Command:
 <code> java -jar Rekordbox_Database_Remake rekordboxdatabase.xml finaldirectory savedirectory </code>
 * [rekordboxdatabase.xml] Path to the the exported database of rekordbox
-* [finaldirectory] Path to the Directory where the new database.xml should point.
+* [finaldirectory] Path to the Directory where the new database.xml should point(directory on the new device).
 * [savedirectory] Path to the directory where it will store your Music for example an external HDD
 ## Example:
 <code> java -jar Rekordbox_Database_Remake C:\Users\foo\savedrekordboxdatabase.xml C:\Users\foo\RekordBoxMusic D:\RekordboxBackup </code>